Schematic editor

 Go to file

-Přemysl Eric Janouch 37e2c5f01f Generate more icons.
+Přemysl Janouch 37e2c5f01f Generate more icons.

 * Add automatic icon generation to CMakeLists.txt.